-Federal officials have outlined a COVID-19 vaccine distribution plan that would deliver doses to prioritized populations within 24 hours of federal authorization, possibly starting in November.
+Federal health officials have outlined a COVID-19 vaccine distribution plan that would begin shipping doses to prioritized populations within 24 hours of a vaccine’s authorization, possibly starting in November.

 The Department of Health and Human Services and Department of Defense on Wednesday released a strategic overview of the administration’s Operation Warp Speed vaccine campaign.
 At the same time, the Centers for Disease Control and Prevention published an interim playbook to help state and other local jurisdictions plan a three-phase COVID-19 vaccination response.
 Doses would ideally be delivered and administered immediately following Emergency Use Authorization and/or Biologics License Application from the Food and Drug Administration, officials said.